 By getting a pre-approved car loan before contacting a car dealership.
 You'll know how much money you can borrow, interest rate, payment, and terms you qualify for.
 You can also use this information to level the playing field negotiating a better rate with a dealership.
 Visit my section on how to get a pre-approved new car loan online here.

 This is good stuff, Please Share It!

-Share Your Tips - If you have any tips on buying a new car that will help others save money, please tell us about it in the comments below, so we can share it with everyone.
+Share Your Tips - Do you have tips on how to get new car dealers to compete online that will help others save money, please tell us about it in the comments below, so we can share it with everyone.